tianrengao/SqueezeWave/README.md

 ## SqueezeWave: High-Quality Efficient Neural Audio Synthesis
-We proposed a new model called SqueezeWave which achieves more than 25X speed up than SqueezeWave without lossing performance.
+We proposed a new model called SqueezeWave which achieves more than 25X speed up than WaveGlow without lossing performance.
 This is the implememtation of SqueezeWave.  (modified 12/30/2019)

+The link of WaveGlow is here: https://github.com/NVIDIA/waveglow

+The paper of WaveGlow is here: https://arxiv.org/abs/1811.00002

 The paper of SqueezeWave is here: TODO